rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/2 - Process/readme.md

 	docker -v
 	```

 	If a Docker version number is displayed, then Docker is installed.
-If Docker not installed, you should restart your PC after installing it.
+If Docker is not installed, you should restart your PC after installing it.

 1. If Azure Machine Learning Workbench isn't installed on your computer, go to https://docs.microsoft.com/azure/machine-learning/preview/quickstart-installation and follow the instructions there to install it, create a Machine Learning Experimentation account, and sign in to Machine Learning Workbench for the first time.
 The experimentation account is required in order to use Azure Machine Learning Workbench.